Skip to content

 Licence holder redress

 You may appeal to a residential property tribunal regarding conditions attached to a licence or any decision to vary or revoke a licence.
-Please contact us for further information.
+Please Contact Consumer Protection for further information.

 Any appeal must be made within 28 days of the decision being made.